IMANA NEWS

 7 July 2023

 Physical activity and mental stimulation are important for health.
-But they become more challenging to maintain as people get older, especially since many retire, take on less taxing activities, and find themselves
+But they become more challenging to maintain as people get older, especially since many retire, take on less taxing activities, and find themselves more socially isolated as they age.

 In the summer, it may become difficult to coax our more senior loved ones to remain interested in daily activities due to the hotter temperatures.
 Hence, we’ve curated a list of 12 engaging activities that elderly people would enjoy.
 We also include modifications for certain items to make them more accessible for those who have mobility challenges or are sensitive to the season’s hotter temperatures.